 Using Human Rights Education to Encourage Upstanders

 Teachers and museum educators interested in themes such as post-genocide Rwanda and genocide against Native peoples are encouraged to register.
-These content areas provide a helpful framework for learning new teaching methods and approaches, and about the importance of upstanders.
+These content areas provide a framework for learning new teaching methods and approaches, and about the values and skills of upstanders.

 - Explore new content about post-genocide Rwanda and genocide against Native peoples in New England.